kcenon/logger_system/docs/SECURITY.md

    - Add organization-specific rules (e.g., JWT, internal tokens, ticket numbers).

 2. Encryption at Rest
-   - Replace `encrypted_writer` with a production-ready solution based on a vetted crypto library (e.g., OpenSSL, libsodium).
+   - Implement encryption using a vetted crypto library (e.g., OpenSSL, libsodium, Botan).
    - Use authenticated encryption (AES-GCM or ChaCha20-Poly1305).
    - Rotate keys periodically and store them in a secure vault (OS keychain, KMS, HSM).
 Never commit keys.
+   - Example: Create a custom writer that wraps file_writer and encrypts data before writing.

 3. Encryption in Transit
    - Prefer shipping logs over a secure transport (mTLS, TLS termination at a proxy, or a syslog/OTLP exporter with TLS).